-Rainbow Falls is 44 km from Cherryville, BC – roughly 45 to 60 minutes.
-The forest service road is unpaved, bumpy, and an active logging road.
+Rainbow Falls is 44 km from Cherryville, BC and roughly 45 to 60 minutes to drive.
+The FSR is unpaved, bumpy, and an active logging road.
 Watch for logging trucks.

 Cherryville is 53 km (45 mins) from Vernon and 141 km (2 hrs) from Nakusp.
-On the outskirts of Cherryville, find Frank’s General Store (highly recommend visiting the local artisan store there) and take Sugar Lake Road.
+On the outskirts of Cherryville, find Frank’s General Store and take Sugar Lake Road.

 The first few kilometers of Sugar Lake Road are paved, but they soon turn to dirt.
-Stay on Sugar Lake Road.
 At 24 km you’ll reach Sugar Lake itself – cross the bridge and keep driving on the same road for another 22 km.

 Watch for a small sign pointing to Monashee Provincial Park where you’ll turn right onto Spectrum Creek Road.
 Stay on this road for 3 km and watch for signs for Rainbow Falls.
 You’ll turn left onto a narrow road; follow it for 0.5 km until you reach the Rainbow Falls parking lot.

 Tip: If using Google for directions, make sure you set it up before leaving Frank’s General Store because you’ll lose service.
 Google can bring you most of the way, but it doesn’t recognize the 0.5 km road to the parking lot so you’ll need to keep your eyes peeled for the small signs.

 Rainbow Falls is open 24/7, all year long.
 However, it’s very difficult to access in the winter when the snow covers the road.